How Your Donation Makes a Difference

 What we do?

 A Voice of Our Own: We are an organisation for people with disabilities run by people with disabilities.
-We listen to the needs of all persons with disabilities in Singapore, their allies, carers and other social service organisations that provide essential services and we ensure their needs are represented at a national level.
-We provide a platform for all people with disabilities to speak up and ensure their voices are heard, and we represent those less able or comfortable to speak for themselves.
+We provide a platform for all people with disabilities to speak up and ensure their voices are heard.

 How we do it?